Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 /mnt/dev/pts

-For UEFI only: Mount EFI variables:
+For UEFI systems, mount EFI variables:

 # mount -B /sys/firmware/efi/efivars /mnt/sys/firmware/efi/efivars